 Both EMAP and ACP suffered through their profit-dependance on weeklies.
 Gossip mags have been shredded by Twitter.
 But, compared with Australia, the disrupted but well-managed UK company was always media heaven, especially now with burgeoning radio revenues which have made it Bauer’s fastest growing market.

-In the event, CVC quickly lost most of its investment, its regional boss lost his job, and ACP Magazines (which had a 30% EBITDA margin in 2006, the year before Packer sold it) lost most of its value.
-That was the context as CVC’s shattered bosses enjoyed a last hurrah at the London Olympics and negotiated the sale of what was still the largest magazine group in Australia and New Zealand.
+CVC quickly lost most of its investment, its regional boss lost his job, and ACP Magazines (which had a 30% EBITDA margin in 2006, the year before Packer sold it) lost most of its value.
+That was the context as CVC’s shattered bosses enjoyed a last hurrah at the London Olympics and negotiated the sale to Bauer of what was still the largest magazine group in Australia and New Zealand.

-Cue the German deal, and Yvonne Bauer’s euphoric interviews in the Sydney sunshine.
+Cue Yvonne Bauer’s euphoric interviews in the Sydney sunshine.
 But her joy was short-lived as the Aussie business lurched from one crisis to another, punctuated by the revolving door of CEOs, PR disasters including poorly-managed magazine closures, collapsing sales, and a virtual standstill in digital development.
-The change in ownership from a pained private equity firm to the most experienced magazine publisher became agony for everyone.
+The change in ownership from a pained private equity firm to the most experienced magazine publisher became agony for the company’s Australian employees.

-It had been an uncharacteristic setback for the company which had started in 1875, when the young Ludolph Bauer went into business as a printer on a borrowed press in his Hamburg home.
+It was an uncharacteristic setback for Bauer which had started in 1875, when the young Ludolph Bauer went into business as a printer on a borrowed press in his Hamburg home.
 Ten years later, Bauer and his son Heinrich became publishers with the free newspapers Rothenburgsorter Zeitung and Hammerbrooker Zeitung.
 By 1927, when they had moved to the city address that has been the Bauer headquarters ever since, the family had achieved its greatest success with a circulation of 500,000 for the weekly Rundfunkkritik.
 They were on their way.

 Post-War, Bauer quickly became the country’s largest magazine publisher with the launch of the illustrated weekly Quick in 1948, and the bestselling TV listings magazine Horen ind Sehen, which is still selling more than 700,000 copies.
 Along the way, Bauer bought up magazine and children’s comic companies, culminating in the acquisition of Neue Post, still one of Germany’s biggest-selling women’s weeklies.
 That was in 1961, the year the 22-year-old Heinz Bauer, great grandson of the company’s founder, became CEO.